Safety Framework

 Positive Stakeholder Feedback

-Qualitative Impact: Created environment where vulnerable stakeholders proactively seek assistance, volunteer staff feel empowered to act, and organizational leadership can trust protocols will be followed—demonstrating successful policy implementation from principle through practice.
+Qualitative Impact: Created an environment where vulnerable stakeholders proactively seek assistance, volunteer staff feel empowered to act, and organizational leadership can trust protocols will be followed — demonstrating successful policy implementation from principle through practice.

 Interested in discussing how this framework could apply to your organization?